 When visiting the churchyard please be sensitive to those visiting the graves of loved ones.

 We plan to establish a nature trail through the Churchyard to help visitors and school groups identify what is growing, flying or hiding around the churchyard.
-A small weather station would give us readings, so we could see the facts, for ourselves, on about how changes in our weather affects the natural world.
-We can learn how plants and animals depend upon each other, to grow and multiply.

 If you have skills in gardening, wildlife identification or photography please get in touch with church office on 01925 269861 or stwilfschurchoffice@btinternet.com.